Nahi3an/Code-Froce-Problem/README.md

 ### Uploading Code ###

-- **Before doing anything you must pull from this branch to be make you repo up to date**
+- **Before doing anything you must pull from the master branch to be make you repo up to date**
   Run `git pull origin master`
 - Create a new branch by your name and only work on that branch